 4) Celebrate Indoors

-So if going out trick or treating isn’t your thing or you have newborn so you can’t make it then celebrate indoors.
+So if going out trick or treating isn’t your thing or you have a newborn so you can’t make it then celebrate indoors.
 Let the kids dress up and allow them to dish out the sweets to their neighbours who are trick or treating.
 Or simply watch a Halloween movie together with some popcorn and spooky treats.
-There are so many great Halloween movies so just find something age appropriate.
+There are so many great Halloween movies so just find something age-appropriate.
 Think Caspar, Adams Family, Gremlins, Hocus Pocus, Monster House.

-Also look out for community Halloween events going on in your area.
+Also, look out for community Halloween events going on in your area.
 There tend to be lots of events for Halloween happening.

 5) Forget About The Negative Press